kinoute/scraper-allocine/README.md

 Just a random scraper to retrieve some datas about movies listed on Allociné.fr.

-The script will save movie datas available on the http://www.allocine.fr/films webpage as a `.csv` file.
+The script will save movie datas available on the http://www.allocine.fr/films webpage as a `.csv` file and in a postgres database.

 ## Movies informations scraped